Table of Contents

 The outer superficial abdominal fascia radiates (along with the fascia lata of the thigh) caudally from the outside into the inguinal ligament.

 The inguinal ligament originates from the superior anterior iliac spine and runs to the pubic tubercle.
-Between the ligament and the bony pelvis there is a free space, the subinguinal region.
+Between the ligament and the bony pelvis, there is free space: the subinguinal region.
 The iliopectineal arch, made out of connective tissue, divides the subinguinal region into the lacuna vasorum (medial) and the lacuna musculorum (lateral).

 - Iliopsoas muscle